oenstrom/jitsi-magicmirror-skill/README.md

 Start a jitsi meeting on the magicmirror

 ## About
-Starts a jitsi meeting on the magicmirror. passes the name to the mirror so they can be invited.
+Starts a jitsi meeting on the magicmirror.
+Passes the name to the mirror so they can be invited.

+Depends on a MyCroft skill for handling contacts.
+To be created.

 ## Examples
 **sv-se**